makrai/notes/pereira-84-patr-ii.md

-Fernando C. N. Pereira and Stuart M. Shieber
+Fernando CN Pereira and Stuart M Shieber
 1984
 The Semantics of Grammar Formalisms Seen as Computer Languages